arduino/docs-content/content/hardware/02.uno/carriers/uno-media-carrier/tutorials/01.user-manual/content.md

 <Alert type="note">Only __IMX219__ cameras are supported right now, we will be adding support for other modules in the future.</Alert>

-Power your board and inside Arduino App Lab, navigate to **Settings**, enable the carrier and select your camera type on its respective connector:
+Plug your board and inside Arduino App Lab, navigate to **Settings**, enable the carrier and select your camera type on its respective connector:

 ![Enable IMX219 two lanes on CAMERA0](assets/enable-camera.png)